PThie/RED-Sonderauswertung-Wuppertal-Institut/README.md

 - Note: The data sets on sales already include such a variable.
 However, the data sets on rents do not have such a variable.
     - Add the information to the sales data set as well and see how good both metrics compare.
 - This analysis is only required for the city of Wuppertal.

+## Disclaimer

+All rights reserved to RWI Essen and to the author of the code, Patrick Thiel.